 One of the key themes in Jurassic Park revolves around chaos theory.
 It is a mathematical theory that looks at the inherent unpredictability in the behaviour of complex systems.

-The novel deals with this by way of looking at the relationship of the dinosaurs residing within an amusement park.
+The novel deals with this by way of looking at the relationship between the dinosaurs residing within an amusement park.
 The animals have been brought back from the dead and bred as puppets in a theme park.

 This is forgetting that they are actually animals, many of which have predatory instincts and will not act the way the scientists who revived them think they will.

-The dinosaurs have been all have been bred with a lysine deficiency, which is population control in the event of an emergency, as well as all, being sterilised females.
+The dinosaurs have all been bred with a lysine deficiency, which is population control in the event of an emergency, as well as all, being sterilised females.
 Despite this, the dinosaurs still find a way to breed.

 When the dinosaurs were cloned, amphibian DNA was used to fill any gaps in the genetic code.
 Certain strands of frog DNA enable a measure of dichogamy.
 This is where some of the females spontaneously switch sex to males when they are in a same-sex environment.

 The scientists may have known this, or they may have been blissfully aware, but it has dire consequences for the park.
 Tracking technology purports that it can accurately track all the dinosaurs in the park at any given time and that the figures are stable.

 But when this is tested, it becomes clear it’s not the case.
 Even controls which we think are responsible can be exploited by forces beyond our control.